metalbear-co/metalbear.co/content/en/blog/macos-bypassing-sip/index.md

 ## Detecting if a binary is SIP-protected

 In order to start bypassing SIP, we needed to find a way to check if a binary is even SIP protected to begin with.
-We initially used pretty coarse heuristic,assuming  that a binary is SIP-protected if it’s in one of these locations:
+We initially used pretty coarse heuristic, assuming that a binary is SIP-protected if it’s in one of these locations:

 - /System
 - /bin